What is Autism?

 • Advanced knowledge in specific interests

-• May master higher level skills earlier than expected (alphabet knowledge, reading, math, etc.)
+• Early mastery of higher-level skills (alphabet knowledge, reading, math, etc.)

 • Exceptional memory

-• preference for deep pressure or other proprioceptive input
+• Preference for deep pressure or proprioceptive input

 • Deep focus on areas of interest